timjogorman/RicherEventDescription/guidelines.md

 Another common use for Uncertain/Hedged is in accusation:

-\ex.
-She returned home after allegedly *stealing* the diamonds.
+- She returned home after allegedly *stealing* the diamonds.

-\ex.
-Mr. Lucas, who allegedly *killed* eight people, will not testify in his own defense.
+- Mr. Lucas, who allegedly *killed* eight people, will not testify in his own defense.

 Here, we don't know that there was stealing or killing (at least, of the specific instance alleged to have happened), just that it's being alleged.
 Both events should be UNCertain.
 Similarly:

-\ex.
-Frank was arrested for *resisting* arrest.
+- Frank was arrested for *resisting* arrest.

 The mere fact of his arrest does not prove (nor even assert) the existence of actual resistance, simply that this is the charge for which he was arrested.
 As such, the resisting (which is asserted but not proven) is UNC.
 Compare with:

-\ex.
-Frank was convicted of *resisting* arrest and sentenced to probation.
+- Frank was convicted of *resisting* arrest and sentenced to probation.

 Here, although there's still a chance that Frank was wrongly convicted,